Index

 Invercargill

-Invercargill, at 46 degrees south latitude, the average temperature ranges from 5.5 °C (42 °F) in July to 14 °C (57 °F) in January and February.
-The city is very windy (and is the second windiest city in New Zealand after Wellington) because it is exposed to the sea on three sides.
+Invercargill, near the south coast, the average temperature ranges from 5.5 °C (42 °F) in July to 14 °C (57 °F) in January and February.
+The city is very windy, and is the second windiest city in New Zealand after Wellington.
+Furthermore, the rains are frequent even in summer, and amount to 1,150 mm (45 in) per year.

 Invercargill - Average precipitationMonth | Millimeters | Inches | Days |